CryptoOnion/doc/faq.md

 ## Mismatched types Future

-In combination with serializing the data in could happen that you get errors about mismatched types when transferring the data over different peers.
+In combination with serializing the data for `ReScala` in could happen that you get errors about mismatched types when transferring the data over different peers.
 This could be caused if you forgot to include the required import statement.